Chrysanthemum

 ( kriss - ANTH - em - um )

-At-A-Glance InformationThese flowering perennials (and some annuals) require full sun and regular water.
-They are commonly called Mums.
-Flowers bloom in late summer and fall, and come in a wide selection of blossom colors.
-Most commonly sold varieties are primarily florists' Chrysanthemums, though some of them also make good garden subjects.
+At-A-Glance InformationThis genus includes species of flowering perennials and annuals that require full sun and regular water to perform well in the garden.
+They are commonly called Mums or Chrysanths, and bloom in late summer to fall.
+Flowers come in a wide selection of blossom colors.
+Most varieties are primarily florists' Chrysanthemums (for use in cut flower arrangements), though some species also make handsome garden ornamentals.
 Plant Chrysanthemum in beds or containers for pops of color; they are also great as eye-catching border plantings.
 Take care when planting these in your yard, as they can cause contact dermatitis in sensitive individuals.
 Animals such as horses, dogs, and cats should be monitored around these plants, as well, as they can cause toxic reactions if ingested.

 |